-We pick up your home-improvement TV-watching slack to bring you up-to-speed on this week's episodes of "Designed to Sell," "Holmes on Homes," "Divine Design" and more.
+We picked up your home-improvement TV-watching slack to bring you up-to-speed on this week's episodes of "Designed to Sell," "Holmes on Homes," "Divine Design" and more.

 "Divine Design" (HGTV Saturdays 8/7c)

 Host Candice makes over a granny suite in order to give a 13-year-old boy a room fit for a rock star.
 Young Nicholas is a hardworking guy and a neighborhood role model.
 Because of this, his parents want to do something special for him.
 Since his grandma has moved out, he's been wondering about making her basement living quarters his own.
 Candace steps in and designs a space that blows his mind.